 On a $300,000 loan, to cover the 4.125 points, you need to either take a 1.5-2.5% higher rate or pay an extra $12,375 upfront.
 Most people choose to take a higher rate, which is why investment property cash-out loans are known for having much higher rates than for the initial property purchase.

-Keep in mind that the 2022 mortgage rate market is a bit out of control at the moment.
+Keep in mind that the 2024 mortgage rate market isn’t normal.
 Often, lenders aren’t issuing “premium pricing”, meaning you can’t roll extra points into the rate but must pay them in cash.

 If you encounter this situation, shop around for lenders and talk to a mortgage broker, who has access to multiple lenders.
 If one lender can’t roll the extra points into the rate, it’s possible that another lender can.